metagol/metagol/README.md

 Given this IBK, Metagol will try to prove it through meta-interpretation, and will also try to learn a sub-program for the atom `[F,A,B]`.

-See the higher-order and ibk examples.
+See the droplast, higher-order, and ibk examples.

 #### Metagol settings